-To that end, Bhutan launched a five-year action plan to conserve red pandas on July 31, 2019.
+On July 31, 2019, Bhutan launched a five-year action plan to conserve red pandas.

-RPN played a key role in advocating for and developing the plan.
-We are also helping to ensure its effective implementation under the leadership of the Department of National Parks and Wildlife Conservation and Department of Forest and Soil Conservation of the government of Nepal.
+Red Panda Network (RPN) played a key role in advocating for and developing the plan.
+We are also helping to ensure its effective implementation under the leadership of Bhutan's Nature Conservation Division of the Department of Forests and Park Services (DOFPS) who will conduct the research in the project area.

 The Red Panda Conservation Action Plan for Bhutan (2018-2023) is a partnership between Charles Sturt University, Australia, the Government of Bhutan, World Wildlife Fund, Red Panda Network and Australian Landcare International.
 It is funded by the UK Darwin Initiative Fund from 2016 to 2019.

 The presence of red panda has been confirmed in seventeen districts, including seven of the ten protected areas, and eight of the nine biological corridors (within the altitudinal range of 2000 meters to 4300 meters above sea level).
 However, population status and density are unknown.
 The action plan aims to conduct extensive research to understand red panda population dynamics, ecological roles, socio-cultural significance, breeding behaviors, and movement ecology.

 We have expanded our research into Bhutan's Samtse, Haa and Dagana districts, which will fill knowledge gaps about red panda distribution and threats in southwest Bhutan and the borders with Sikkim/West Bengal.
 The DOFPS' Nature Conservation Division will implement the research, which has two main objectives: